kaylendwyer/template-debug/pages/pages-root-folder/index.md

 callforaction:
   url: /apply/
   headline: Apply
-  text: The institute invites one academic and one community partner per project.
-Applications due Monday, January 10, 2022.
+  text: The Institute invites one academic and one community partner per project to apply by Monday, January 31, 2022.
   alert_text: Apply
   style: alert